 And the ultimate benefit for you is ....?

-Karl Bridges MSc BSc (Hons) CNZHFE CPE – As Founder and Director of hfex®, Karl is actively involved with developing the human factors and ergonomics industry at home in NZ.
+Karl Bridges BSc (Hons) MSc CNZHFE CPE MHFESA – As Founder and Director of hfex®, Karl is actively involved with developing the human factors and ergonomics industry at home in NZ.
 Karl has a BSc (Hons) Psychology accredited by the British Psychological Society and a MSc in Human Factors gained at one of the UK's leading post-graduate institutions.
 He conducted his thesis with a large maritime organisation studying “Perceptions of safety and risk taking behaviour in maritime rescue”.
 A certified and highly educated human factors professional, Karl also has significant experience covering IT, defence, energy, academic, private and public sectors.
 In additional to Karl’s human factors qualifications, he is also a qualified counsellor and a metallurgist, both of which have enabled him to understand the challenges of psychology and engineering in the workplace.
 To date Karl now has 7 years experience as a metallurgical engineer, 7 years as a project manager and 15+ years in psychology - of which 10+ have been focused on human factors.
 Karl has also recently gained his HASANZ Certification having met the requirements for the HASANZ register of workplace health and safety professionals.
 Mroe recently, he has gained Chartered status and become a Fellow of the Chartered Institute of Human Factors and Ergonomics in the UK.